Washington uses a state-run health insurance marketplace named Washington Health Plan Finder for the sale of certified individual/family dental plans.

 How much does dental insurance cost in Washington?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Washington over a two-year period (2020-2021) was $66.99.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Washington in 2022 was $58.40.

 If a family is purchasing coverage through the Washington Health Plan Finder, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.